 The information provided on RibbonofWorth.com should not be considered a substitute for the advice of a medical professional or other healthcare professional specializing in mental health diagnosis and treatment.
 Please consult with your provider about an assessment and treatment protocol if you are suicidal or call 1.800.273.8255

 Think of a neurosurgeon and (assuming you're not one) try to imagine what it's like to be one, and that same neurosurgeon trying to think what it's like NOT to be one.
 Both of you have NO idea, really, how it feels to be that other being, on that other journey, in that other experience.
 There are words and language that can be used to try to explain it.
-But language, though it can sometimes access and invoke experience, it can't duplicate it and install it in another human being without the rework and reconstruction our own emotional and psychological lenses will do with it, to transform it in OUR rendition of the felt experience.
+But language, though it can sometimes access and invoke experience, it can't duplicate it and install it in another human being without the rework and reconstruction our own emotional and psychological lenses, to transform it in OUR rendition of the felt experience.

 The Trevor Project National Survey Results 2020 are here- https://www.thetrevorproject.org/survey-2020/

-The Institute on Aging Friendship Line
+The Institute on Aging Friendship Line 1-800-971-0016

 Suicide Prevention Resources are available here- https://afsp.org/suicide-prevention-resources

-Call: 800-273-TALK (8255)
+Older Number: 800-273-TALK (8255)

-Text: Connect to 741741
+Text: HOME to 741741